hoshikawa2/cluster-oic/index.md

     done

 ## Final Considerations

-You can configure a DNS to your Load-Balance IP address.
-See [Configure Zones](https://docs.oracle.com/en-us/iaas/Content/DNS/Tasks/managingdnszones.htm)

 Deploy the integration on each OIC instance.
 An error should occur if the integration does not exist in the OIC instance if the load-balancer selects the same one.